SJTU-CGM/APAVplot/README.md

 * Phenotype association and visualization : `pheno_stat` performs phenotype association calculations. `pheno_heatmap()`, `pheno_manhattan()`, `pheno_block()`, `pheno_bar()` and `pheno_violin()` display the results.

 * Drawing growth curve : `sim_plot()` is used for visualization of pan/core/private genome size estimation by simulation.
-The input is the output table of `CPAV sim`.
+The input is the output table of `apav sim`.

 * Visualization of elements : `plot_ele_cov()`, `plot_ele_pav()` and `plot_ele_depth()` are used to check elements at coverage, PAV and depth level.